 Dusts and fumes can also accumulate or remain suspended in the air long after their production has ceased.

 A person conducting a business or undertaking (PCBU) is responsible for ensuring that workers are not exposed to contaminants above the workplace exposure standards.
-This standard relates to a particular chemical or substance within the workers’ breathing zone that could cause dangerous health effects or undue discomfort.
+This standard relates to a particular chemical or substance within a worker's breathing zone that could cause dangerous health effects or undue discomfort.
 The legal concentration limits for a particular chemical or substance must be adhered to.

-You should consider monitoring contaminant levels for chemicals with exposure standards if:
+You should consider monitoring contaminant levels for chemicals with exposure standards:

-- there is uncertainty about whether or not the exposure standard has been or may be exceeded, or
+- if there is uncertainty about whether the exposure standard has been or may be exceeded, or

-- it is necessary to determine whether there is a risk to health.
+- to determine whether there is a health risk.

-With the use of monitoring equipment, you can determine if an atmosphere is considered dangerous if there is:
+Using monitoring equipment, an atmosphere is considered dangerous if the results indicate:

 - an unsafe oxygen level, which is common to grain silos and waste pits